garrandall/popular-music-data/tracks/ride-ace-hood-trey-songz.md

 See you aint wit that drama
-You be my ride or die like bonnie imma play the clyde Promise to move you out the hood into a bigger house That's why you never trip im grindin bump a 9-5
+You be my ride or die like bonnie imma play the clyde Promise to move you out the hood into a bigger house That's why you never trip I'm grindin bump a 9-5
-Gotta get this money, paper callin but you never whine Gotta ask the cash come with bags you should see your eyes That's why I suprise about you stacks to ease your worried mind Cuz when im gone lil mama home alone at every time
-You never blowed my phone up yet cuz you respect the grind And you never holla bout a problem keep it on the line My gutta baby, never maybe always gonna ride
+Gotta get this money, paper callin but you never whine Gotta ask the cash come with bags you should see your eyes That's why I suprise about you stacks to ease your worried mind Cuz when I'm gone lil mama home alone at every time You never blowed my phone up yet cuz you respect the grind And you never holla bout a problem keep it on the line My gutta baby, never maybe always gonna ride

-Even though im in the streets
+Even though I'm in the streets
 You know exactly what I do
 When I chase this paper
 You aint gotta wait for me to bring it back home to you